BartMassey/borda-count/README.md

 rank-ordering of the candidate identifier letters *a* through *f* from best to worst.

-The programs (in the order they were written) are:
+The programs (in the order they were written) are as follows.
+The slowdowns given are relative to tab.c running votes19.txt on a modern PC.

-* `tab-iterate.hs`: Scores all the votes, then totals up the score of each candidate in turn.
-May fail on large inputs.

-* `tab-map.hs`: Uses an accumulating map constructor to total up all the votes on the fly.
-Fails on large inputs.

 * `tab-transpose.hs`: Transposes the votes file to get each score rank together, then plays games with `replicate` to get everything counted.
 Fails on large inputs.
+Runs very slowly in any case.
+Uggh.

+* `tab-iterate.hs`: Scores all the votes, then totals up the score of each candidate in turn.
+Slowdown 61.

 * `tab-fast.hs`: Accumulates votes into a candidate vote totals list on the fly.
-Not terribly fast.
+Slowdown 38.

+* `tab-map.hs`: Uses an accumulating map constructor to total up all the votes on the fly.
+Slowdown 24.

 * `tab-faster.hs`: Accumulates votes into a candidate vote totals IOUArray on the fly.
-About twice as fast.
+Slowdown 24.

 * `tab-text.hs`: Use `Data.Text.Lazy` instead of `String`
   for some internal operations.
 Also, rewrites the structure a bit.
-About twice as fast as `tab-faster`.

-* `tab-bs.hs`: Use `Data.ByteString.Lazy.Char8` instead of
-  `String` for some internal operations.
-About three times as fast as `tab-text`.
+Slowdown 16.

+* `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.
+Slowdown 14.

 * `tab-lines.hs`: Reads and processes votes a line at a time.
 Uses `Data.ByteString.Char8` for reading as it seems to be substantially faster (?).
-A little faster than `tab-text`.
+Slowdown 9.6.

 * `tab-vector.hs`: Uses `Data.ByteString.Lazy.Char8` for
   reading as `tab-bs` does, but uses `Data.Vector.Unboxed` for storage (thus getting rid of `Data.Array.IO` for cleanliness).
-A little slower than `tab-bs`.
+Slowdown 6.5.

+* `tab-bs.hs`: Use `Data.ByteString.Lazy.Char8` instead of
+  `String` for some internal operations.
+About three times as fast as `tab-text`.
+Slowdown 5.0.

 * `tab-mvector.hs`: As `tab-vector`, but uses
   `Data.Vector.Mutable.Unboxed` for storage.
-Just barely faster than `tab-bs`.

-* `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.
-About 2.5x slower than `tab-bs`.
+Slowdown 4.5.

 * `tab.py`: Python version for comparison.
+Slowdown 45.

 * `tab.c`: C version for comparison.
-About 5 times faster than `tab-bs`.

 * `tab.pro`: Prolog version for comparison.
 SWI Prolog (`swipl`) will be needed to build, so not included in the